 A Story of Innovation

-With this affliction (or blessing as the nerds would contend!) and as a consumer and utility bill payer, we have always looked for better ways to save energy, the environment and money (PLANET Stewardship).
-You know the drill . . . insulation; seal leaks around doors and windows; replacing windows; installing blinds, shutters or tint; windmills, geothermal, flywheel staorage or installing photo electric panels to generate our own electricity.
-Many either have a high point of entry (thousands og dollars) or require significant skill to install.
+You know the drill . . .
+MORE insulation; seal leaks around doors and windows; replacing windows; installing blinds, shutters or tint; windmills, geothermal, flywheel storage or installing photo electric panels to generate our own electricity.
+Many either have a high point of entry (thousands of dollars) or require significant skill to install.

-Then the engineer started thinking (maybe not an affliction this time).
+Then the engineer started thinking (maybe not an affliction this time, but can be dangerous . . .).
 By flush mounting the screens, direct thermal conduction of the window frame and glass occurred.
 The screens had blocked most of the natural convection, and with darker tan or bronze screens, increase the screen temperatures (in excess of 155 degrees on a 95 degree day).
 How could something that was supposed to reduce the heat load also add additional heat load !!

 Arrrgh!
 “Every good solution has problems!”